PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 There are a few things in this config to keep in mind:

+- Bluetooth is disabled.
+Comment out the `install bluetooth` and `install btusb` lines to use Bluetooth.
 - Thunderbolt is disabled.
 Comment out the `install thunderbolt` line to use Thunderbolt devices.
 - Apple filesystems are disabled.
 While generally fine on non&#8209;Apple systems, if you are using an Apple device you **must** check the filesystem of your EFI partition and comment out the relevant `install` line, otherwise your Linux install will not boot.
 For example, comment out the `install hfsplus` line if your ESP filesystem is HFS+.